Many More Maps

 The entrance to the college, like many of the Cambridge colleges, is very unassuming, so keep your eyes out for it!

-Corpus Christi is open for the public to visit, although you’ll have to pay £5 to do so.
+Corpus Christi is open for the public to visit in summer, although you’ll have to pay £5 to do so.
 If you don’t want to pay, though, you’re able to walk up to the entrance where you’ll be able to look and take photos of New Court for free.

 Stop 6 – Lunch at Aromi